Political Science Department

 Online-No Scheduled Delivery

 An introduction to the study of women and politics, this course has three parts: feminist political thought and the women’s movement; political participation and representation; and public policy.
 Topics include feminist political thought in the Western political tradition; the evolution and politics of the women’s movement; political parties and legislatures; women and work; women and the welfare state.
 Cross-listed as WMGS 345.
-Prerequisites: PSCI 101, 102 and 6 credits of PSCI at the 200 level (211/212 recommended).
+Prerequisites: PSCI 101, 102 and 3 credits of PSCI at the 200 level (211 or 212 recommended).
 Three credits.

 International Organizations